zdravkov/kendo-docs/getting-started/using-kendo-with/php/widgets/button/overview.md

 #### Using a Button with no text

 The Button will use an existing `span` element if it is supplied as `content`, e.g. if the goal is to have a Button with no text.
+The `span` element must have a `k-sprite` CSS class.

     $deleteButton = new \Kendo\UI\Button('deleteButton');
     $deleteButton->attr('type', 'button')